-- Analysis of the compatibility of the trail with natural areas and wildlife habitat - · Cost estimates for trail design and P.E. - Cost estimates for future trail maintenance and which agencies would be responsible. - Research on permits needed to build the trail - Environmental scan and report for the area within one mile of potential trail alignments - Public outreach strategy - Stakeholders interviews - · Carrying out public workshops and meetings - Contact with adjacent property owners and neighbors - Coordination with local agencies
+- Recommended design standards

+- Analysis of the compatibility of the trail with natural areas and wildlife habitat

+- Cost estimates for trail design and P.E.

+- Cost estimates for future trail maintenance and which agencies would be responsible.

+- Research on permits needed to build the trail

+- Environmental scan and report for the area within one mile of potential trail alignments

+- Public outreach strategy

+- Stakeholders interviews

+- Carrying out public workshops and meetings

+- Contact with adjacent property owners and neighbors

+- Coordination with local agencies

 The trail master plan has not begun.
-The start date will most likely be spring 2010.
+The start date will most likely be Fall 2011.
 The project should last about 18-24 months.

-The Master Planning process may not start until the end of FY 2010 or early 2011.
+The Master Planning process will not start until the Fall of 2011.